joshbeard/puppet-display/README.md

   Absolute path to the `xvfb` executable.
 Defaults to `/usr/bin/xvfb` on RedHat and Debian systems and `/usr/local/bin/Xvfb` on FreeBSD.

+#### `xvfb_custom_args`

+  Custom arguments to use for starting xvfb.
+If this parameter is defined, the display, width, height, color, and fbdir parameter values will not be used for starting the xvfb service via the init script - that's left up to the user.
+Optional.
+Defaults to undefined.

 #### `x11vnc_package`

   Package name for installing x11vnc.
 Defaults to `x11vnc` on RedHat and